 These smaller community financial institutions may be more willing to lend you money for your startup than a large traditional bank.

 Credit unions are rapidly expanding their small business lending.
-Between 2008 and 2014, credit union lending to small businesses increased by 60 percent.
+SBA's most recent findings on credit union lending to small businesses saw a steep rise from $30 million to $60 million between 2008 and 2016.

 Online lenders represent a small but rapidly growing sector of the small business loan market.
 They can often provide loans faster thanks to a streamlined system for determining eligibility.
 But caution is needed, as some of these lenders charge very high interest rates.